ibm-satellite/academy-labs/instructor-labs/link-endpoint/steps.md

 8. Create a RDP session to test connectivity to the windows server, and login as administrator with password provided in above step

-9. On the windows server, download and install Firefox
+9. On the remote windows server, download and install Firefox

 ### Creating Satellite Link Enpoints to gain access to the OpenShift Console UI

-Create the following Satellite Link Endpoints:

-1. **Two Satellite link endpoints need to be created, one for the OCP console and another for the Satellite Location control plane**
+Create the following Satellite Link Endpoints (two Satellite link endpoints need to be created, one for the OCP console and another for the Satellite Location control plane)

-2. You need two pieces of data for the Satellite link endpoints we will create.
+1. You need two pieces of data for the Satellite link endpoints we will create.
 The cluster's Ingress Subdomain and the cluster's Satellite Control plan hostname.
 The following output shows an example of how to get this data.

-3. From the terminal logged into IBM cloud, retrieve the details of your Satellite cluster
+2. From the terminal logged into IBM cloud, retrieve the details of your Satellite cluster

    ```sh
     ibmcloud ks cluster get --cluster < cluster ID or name >